 Early History of the Lunde family

-Another 93 words (7 lines of text) covering the years 1665, 1717, 1789 and 1839 are included under the topic Early Lunde History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lunde research.
+Another 47 words (3 lines of text) covering the years 1665, 1717, 1789 and 1839 are included under the topic Early Lunde History in all our PDF Extended History products and printed products wherever possible.

 Lunde Spelling Variations

 Spelling variations of this family name include: Lundy, Lundey, Lunde and others.